 After I read her email, I almost called her to tell her I quit, but instead, I called a good friend to vent.
 (Thanks goodness for good friends!)
 It took hours and hours to finalize all the details, and now I couldn't get her approval to finish.
 Not only were we blowing the city's deadline, but unless she was able to get a donation of the exact same make and model for the interior fountain and from one of the same vendors for the exterior fountain, the city probably wouldn't issue the plumbing permit.
 Out of the blue a couple months later, I received an email giving me approval to order the fountains that I had originally recommended.
 It was three months past the original deadline set last summer with the head of the city's Planning Department, but I was finally able to get the fountains installed and the inspector to sign off on the permit.

 The situation got worse.
-She vacated her rental house right before the end of the school year and moved her furniture and a lot of her belongings into the classrooms.
+She vacated her rental house right before the end of the school year and right before summer break, she moved her furniture and a lot of her belongings into the classrooms.
 The school was beautifully decorated, but now it looked like a storage facility or a badly merchandised thrift store.
 Her three big dogs also moved in, and, to take care of them, the guy that did gardening and janitorial moved in too.
-I'm an animal lover, so, at first, it was kind of fun, but it soon became an annoyance, especially when the youngest lab chewed up my favorite pair of flip flops.
+I'm an animal lover, so, at first, it was kind of fun, but it soon became an annoyance, especially when the youngest dog chewed up my favorite pair of flip flops.
 They were allowed to run loose in the school and the yard.
 They pooped and peed everywhere, and the stink got really bad.
 Some of the neighbors weren't too happy either, because they complained about the excessive barking.
 I'm not sure why the dogs weren't moved, but I'm guessing the founder probably pulled some strings with the city just like she did with the C of O. Luckily, the teachers were working off-site for the summer and there were no students due to the cancellation of summer school, so the gardener/janitor and I were the only people at the school each day.
 We commented many times about our frustrations on how the school was being run.

 The founder originally told me that the plan was to move her dogs and stuff out of the building before students returned in the September, but her house still wasn't ready by the first day of school.
 Most of her belongings were moved, but because she was living in a hotel, her dogs couldn't stay with her.
 Her solution: let the gardener/janitor and dogs continue to live on the second floor after school resumed.
 I learned about her change in plans during a conversation with one of the teachers, not directly from her, which in retrospect was probably a good thing.
 I know my reaction would not have been positive or supportive, and it would have been difficult to hold back my negative feelings during a face-to-face conversation.
 I did feel really bad for the dogs.
 They were stuck in an upstairs classroom, locked inside almost all day with very little human contact, and the smell was awful.
 Only the teachers used second floor, so at least the students and parents were away from the dogs.
 But when they barked, everyone in the building could hear.
 I know some of the parents were annoyed but they were afraid of saying anything that would make the founder angry and give her a reason to have their child kicked out of the school.
 Little did they know about the sorry state of the school's finances, and the founder needed them more than they needed her.